AlteriaX/WuWa-Configs/[Unmaintained] Android/README.md

 ## Configs for Android

+Try not to ask me questions, I'm not that interested in doing configs for Android.

 On newer Android versions you need to use Shizuku to access the data folder, won't write a guide for this so do a Google search about it.

 Config location for Android: